miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 ```

 1. Call the rational class constructor
-	- raises an exception => steps 2, 3 no longer take pla
+	- raises an exception => steps 2, 3 no longer take place
 2. Type of rational object transfered to q0
 3. Value of rational object transfered to q0